Blackberry Peach Brain Power Smoothie with Ginger & Walnuts (Dairy Free Option)

 Prep: 5-10 minutes Blend: 1 minute Total: 11-16 minutes Serves: 1

 The links below are affiliate links chosen for product quality and purity.

-1/4 cup frozen peaches + 1-2 chopped peach slices set aside
+1/4 cup fresh or frozen peaches + 1-2 chopped peach slices set aside

 1/4 cup walnuts + 1 tablespoon chopped walnuts set aside

 1/2 inch fresh ginger chunk, peeled

 1/4 tsp. of ground cinnamon